 - 1/2 teaspoon Kashmiri Red Chilli (Substitute by Paprika)

 - 1/2 teaspoon Turmeric powder

 - 1 tablespoon Kasuri Methi (dried fenugreek leaves)

 - In a pan cover eggs with cold water.
 Let it come to a boil.Cook eggs 6-7 minutes.
 Transfer eggs to cold water.
 When it is comfortable to handle, peel.

-- Toss peeled boiled eggs in 1/4 each of salt,turmeric and chilli powder.
+- Toss peeled boiled eggs in 1/4 each of salt, turmeric, and chili powder.

 - Heat oil in a pan.
 When the oil is hot, add eggs to the pan.
 Toss in medium-hot until you see small brown blisters.
 Remove and keep aside.

 - To the same pan add 1 tablespoon of oil and butter.
-When hot add dry red chilli and saute for 30 seconds until smokey.
+When hot add dry red chili and saute for 30 seconds until smokey.

 - Add chopped onion, saute for 3-4 minutes.
 The onion will soften and start to brown.

 - Add ginger-garlic paste.
 Saute for a minute, stirring in between.